groc-prog/nx-plugins/README.md

 ## 🚀 Generators
-The internal `nx-python` library provides a few generators quickly scaffold new projects, apps, and libs.
+The internal `nx-python` library provides a few generators quickly scaffold new projects, applications, and libraries.
 Here is a list of all available generators:

 - `nx generate @nx-python-poetry/nx-python:poetry-project`: Creates a new poetry project.
 The project can either be a library or an application.
 - `nx generate @nx-python-poetry/nx-python:fastapi-project`: Creates a new FastAPI project with all the necessary dependencies and minimal configuration.